probablySophie/wasm_chess/README.md

 - [ ] A little red flash or something when an invalid move is attempted?
 - [ ] Little ghosts showing all valid moves (with arrows for valid in-between moves)
 - [ ] Flip the horsey on the left so it looks prettier
-  - [ ] Would require tracking the left horsey down from all it's previous moves
+  * This would require tracking the left horsey down from all it's previous moves
 - [ ] Something subtle to mark who's turn it is?
 - [ ] A share button that uses [navigator.share()](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share) from the [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API) *(if available)*